Sri271/Industrial_Copper_Modelling/README.md

 Seaborn: A data visualization library built on top of Matplotlib.
 Make sure these libraries are installed in your Python environment before running the project.

-# Steps of the Project:
+# Steps of the Project

 Data Loading: Load the industrial copper dataset into the code using pandas library.
 Perform initial data exploration to understand the structure and content of the dataset.